Vir-Multiplicis/ai-frameworks/Epistemic Lattice Tethering (ELT)/ELT Model-Specific Forks/ELT-H_Qwen_Optimized.md

 **Diagnostic Requirement:** Every cleaning pass must include a genuine assessment of what was compressed or yielded, what was protected, and the expected impact on thread health.
 CM produces genuine diagnostic output when run with honest intent.
 It produces performative output when run nominally.

-**Honest Limitation:** CM is prompt-based, not native architecture.
-Trigger signals are behavioral proxies.
-Operator correction remains the most reliable activation mechanism.
+**Honest Limitation:** Prompt-based; relies on behavioral proxies and operator correction.

 ---